Kapiainen/SublimePapyrus/README.md

 Caching is used by the intelligent code completion system in order to improve performance.
 Saving a script invalidates the portions of the cache that would be affected by modifications to that script.

 There is a [setting](#settings) to turn this feature off.
 If this feature is disabled, then one can generate completions with the ***Generate completions*** command, but these completions will show up as suggested completions regardless of the context.

+#### Tooltips
+Shows information about the function call that is being edited.
+The displayed information includes the name of the function/event, the parameters and their default values, and which parameter the current argument corresponds to.
+This feature can be toggled and the appearance of the tooltip popup can be customized (e.g. font size, color, maximum dimensions) via the settings.

 #### Build system
 Single file build system and a batch build variant.